White House's Navarro says 'three strikes you're out' for ZTE

-WASHINGTON (Reuters) - Chinese technology company ZTE Corp will be “shut down” in the United States if it engages in one more bad activity, White House trade adviser Peter Navarro told Fox on Sunday.
+WASHINGTON (Reuters) - Chinese technology company ZTE Corp (000063.SZ) will be “shut down” in the United States if it engages in one more bad activity, White House trade adviser Peter Navarro told Fox on Sunday.

 ZTE last week agreed to pay a $1 billion fine to the United States and to overhaul its leadership to end a ban that has crippled its key businesses.
 The ban traces back to a breach of the U.S. embargo on trade with Iran.